 All team members and faculty advisors must complete the on-site registration procedures immediately after they arrive at the competition site.
+See Rule 3.11

-On-site registration must be completed and any credentials and/or other identification issued by the organizers properly worn before the car can be unloaded, uncrated or worked upon in any manner.
+On-site registration must be completed, and any credentials and/or other identification issued by the organizers properly worn before the snowmobile can be unloaded, uncrated or worked upon in any manner.